Omar El Galla, Swimming From Suez To Shalateen

 He has already cycled 6,500 km around Egypt in 65 days.
 He recently completed a 1,500 km stage run in 36 days along the Nile River from Abu Simbel to Alexandria.

-After those extreme rides and ultra run, he is now planning to attempt a solo stage swim across the length of Egypt.
+After those extreme rides and ultra run, he is now planning to attempt a solo self-supported stage swim across the length of Egypt.

 “Whatever comes my way I’ll deal with,” he said before he set off on his extreme run.